Maestro-111/movies-search-system/README.md

 ### Recommendations

 1) Our system produces content based recommendations.
-It means it will recommend movies only based on the choice of previosuly selected movies.
+It means it will recommend movies only based on the choice of previously selected movies.
 2) We use a combination of cosine similarity and XGB ranker.
    1) For each movie we use cosine similarity to look for k closes movies.
    2) Then, for each closest, if user is logged in, we use trained XGB ranker to rank movies based on the user ratings